SanTin-Developer/hotel-management-system/README.md

 ## 11. License

-This project is **proprietary** and **all rights are reserved**.
+# Copyright (c) 2026 SanTin.
+All Rights Reserved.

+This project, including its Source Code, Design, Documentation, Assets, and all related materials, is the intellectual property of **SanTin**.

+You may view and study this project for educational and personal learning purposes.

+### ⚠️ Copyright & Usage Notice

+**A real developer respects another developer's work.
+Please respect the time, effort, and creativity invested in creating this project.
+Do not copy, re-upload, redistribute, or claim this project as your own without my permission.**

+Without prior written permission from **SanTin**, you may NOT:

+* ❌ Copy the Source Code or substantial portions of this project.
+* ❌ Re-upload or redistribute this project or substantial portions of it.
+* ❌ Publish this project as your own work.
+* ❌ Claim authorship or ownership of this project.
+* ❌ Use substantial portions of the code in another project.
+* ❌ Sell or use this project for commercial purposes.
+* ❌ Remove or modify the Copyright Notice or Attribution.
+* ❌ Submit this project as your own academic, professional, or personal work.

+If you wish to use, modify, redistribute, or use substantial portions of this project, you must obtain prior permission from **SanTin**.

+Any unauthorized use, copying, redistribution, re-uploading, or misrepresentation of this project is strictly prohibited.

 Copyright (c) 2026 **SanTin**.
-All rights reserved.
+All Rights Reserved.

-### ⚠️ Copyright & Usage Notice

-You are welcome to **view, study, and learn from this project**.
-However, please respect the original author's work.

-**Do not copy, redistribute, publish, re-upload, or present this project or substantial portions of its source code as your own without the author's permission.**

-If you are a real developer, **respect the work, time, and effort behind the project.** Give proper credit to the original author and do not claim someone else's work as your own.

-For permission to reuse, modify, redistribute, or use this project commercially beyond the permissions granted by the license, please contact **SanTin**.